פרופ' נתן כהן

 Visiting professor, Hebrew University.

-2003- Member of the managing board, Beit Shalom Aleychem, Tel Aviv
+From 2003 Member of the managing board, Beit Shalom Aleychem,

-2010 - Member of the academic council of The World Union
+From 2010 Member of the academic council of The World Union

-2014 - Member of the council of the National Authority for Yiddish Culture
+From 2014 Member of the council of the National Authority for Yiddish Culture.

 מחקר

-My primary field of research is the history of Yiddish culture in 19th and 20th century Eastern European.
+My research focuses primarily on the history of Yiddish culture in Eastern Europe during the 19th and 20th centuries.

-My initial research project (Books, Writers and Newspapers: The Jewish Cultural Center in Warsaw, 1918-1942, Jerusalem: Magnes Press, 2003) provides a comprehensive and detailed examination of the history of the tri-lingual Jewish literary life in interwar Warsaw in general, with particular emphasis on the Yiddish sphere.
-A central place in my research was devoted to the professional union of Jewish writers and journalists in Warsaw (better known as “Tłomackie 13”), under the umbrella of which came together Hebrew, Yiddish and Polish writers.
-Other aspects of Jewish cultural life in the Polish Second Republic which I examined in various publications and forums, were linguistic (including the acculturation process), literal and political in nature.
+My first research project and book provided a comprehensive and detailed examination of the tri-lingual Jewish literary life in interwar Warsaw in general, with particular emphasis on the Yiddish sphere.
+I devoted significant attention to the professional union of Jewish writers and journalists in Warsaw (better known as “Tłomackie 13”), under the umbrella of which Hebrew, Yiddish and Polish Jewish writers came together.
+This book constitutes an important resource.
+Indeed, after it had been out of stock for nearly ten years, Magnes Press created a digital edition, demonstrating its significance.
+In addition, two major Polish academic institutions initiated the translation and publication of a revised and updated version of the book.
+Furthermore, I examined other aspects of Jewish cultural life in the Second Polish Republic as expressed in various publications and forums, among them linguistic (including the growing acculturation process during the 1930s), literary (including the extensive Yiddish press) and political aspects.

-One of the most significant voices in the Yiddish literary discourse of this period and later, was that of Isaac Bashevis-Singer.
-His life and literary works received a significant attention in my academic work.
+One of the most significant voices in the Yiddish literary discourse of this period and later was that of Isaac Bashevis-Singer.
+His life and literary works receive significant attention in my academic work.

-In order to provide a complete picture of the history of the Yiddish literary center in Warsaw, I have also examined the attempts of Holocaust Survivors and those returning from exile in the Soviet Union to revive and rehabilitate the center in the years 1944–1949.
+To provide a complete picture of the history of the Yiddish literary center in Warsaw, I also examined the attempts of writers and cultural activists, Holocaust survivors and those returning from the Soviet Union, to revive and rehabilitate the destroyed center in the years 1944–1949.

-Among the numerous subjects which I teach, I devote significant attention to the three classic writers of modern Yiddish literature (Shalom Yankev Abramovitsh – better known as Mendele Moykher Sforim, Shalom Aleichem and Yitzhok Leibush Peretz), whose works signal the transformation of Yiddish writing from a traditional folk literature into one of significant artistic and aesthetic character.
+Among the subjects that I teach, I attribute significant weight to the three classic writers of modern Yiddish literature (Shalom Yankev Abramovitsh – better known as Mendele Moykher Sforim, Shalom Aleichem and Yitzhok Leibush Peretz), whose works indicate the transformation of Yiddish writing from a traditional folk literature into a significant artistic and aesthetic creative realm.
+I refer to these writers (and their counterparts) in my research and publications from social and cultural perspectives rather than from a poetic point of view.

 פירסומים